Time to lock-down: “55” could be your safety number

 You can hide your search history, hide the page.

 If possible, a hidden phone, a trusted friend.

 I know of a grandmother who understood that the front blind down was a signal to get help.

 The phone trick that may save your life

-During self-isolation your phone is your safety device.
+During lock down your phone is your safety device.

 Women can phone 000, if they don’t respond to the operator, they are prompted to hit 55.
 This lets the operator know that they are in danger but can’t talk

 This is a terrifying time and we need to increase the safety of all women and children.
 Some practical and immediate steps include.